ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 8. Do you need redundant, reliable storage?
 If yes, create a persistent volume claim for NFS storage or bind an {{site.data.keyword.cloud_notm}} database service to your pod.
 9. Do you need to deploy a cluster on [Virtual Private Cloud infrastructure](/docs/containers?topic=containers-plan_vpc_basics) or in [Classic infrastructure](/docs/containers?topic=containers-plan_basics)?
 VPC gives you the security of a private cloud environment with the dynamic scalability of a public cloud.

-To make the above more specific, let's assume you want to run a production web application in the cloud and expect a medium to high load of traffic.
+To make the preceeding steps more specific, let's assume you want to run a production web application in the cloud and expect a medium to high load of traffic.
 Let's explore what resources you would need:

 1. Setup three clusters, one for development, one for testing and one for production.
 2. The development and testing clusters can start with minimum RAM and CPU option (for example 2 CPU's, 4GB of RAM and one worker node for each cluster).